roastercode/MAAS/README.md

 ### Can works with plugin

 	- FARON - Forensic Analyser Remote Over Network
 	  .
-FARON offer the tools of FAST with the power of MAAS .
+FARON offer the tools of FAST rewritten and shellcheck with the power of MAAS .
 Log everything and bring them back to the admin
 	- VirusScan - Scan, log and bring back log to the admin .
 Load an up to date version of antivirus